-13.protestant Wedding Vows
+13. Protestant Wedding Vows

 Protestant wedding vows are usually the most familiar wedding vows to most people.
-You can read your vows yourself or have your cleric do a repeating vows style. “ I take you, ______, to be my (husband/wife), for worse, for better, for richer, for poorer, in health and in sickness, to cherish and to love, until we are parted by death.
+You can read your vows yourself or have your cleric do a repeating vows style. “ I take you, ______, to be my (husband/wife), for worse, for better, for richer, for poorer, in health and sickness, to cherish and to love, until we are parted by death.
 This is my solemn vow.”

 14. Jewish Wedding Vows

-15. Hindu Wedding Vows
+15. Muslim Wedding Vows

 Hindu wedding vows are done by having the couple walk around a flame honoring the Hindu fire god Agni as they recite, “Let us take the first step to provide for our household a pure diet, avoiding those foods injurious to healthy living.
 Let us take the second step to develop physical, mental, and spiritual powers...
 Let us take the sixth step for longevity and self-restraint.
 Let us take the seventh step and remain lifelong partners by this wedlock and be true companions.